Skip to content

 Set with gh secret set <NAME> --repo <owner>/<name>.

-These four are the only operator-supplied secrets.
+These are the operator-supplied secrets.
 They may be set at repository or organization level; an organization secret covers every consumer at once.
 The GH_AW_* token secrets that appear in the compiled locks are gh-aw boilerplate satisfied by the workflow's default GITHUB_TOKEN; the operator does not provision them.
+GH_AW_OTEL_ENDPOINT is optional — leave it unset and agents run unchanged.

 Secret Set by Purpose

-COPILOT_GITHUB_TOKEN operator The token for the Copilot engine that runs the agents.
+CLAUDE_CODE_OAUTH_TOKEN operator The token for the Claude engine that runs the agents.
 Consumed by every agent lock.

 APP_PRIVATE_KEY operator The private key (PEM) of the GitHub App that is the agents' write identity.
 Each agent run mints its own installation token from APP_ID and this key; nothing static is stored.
 The agents open PRs, create issues, and apply labels through that token.